*DISCLOSURE - This post may contain affiliate links however, I will never recommend anything that I do not believe in and/or use myself.

 - Replace Dryer Sheets & Liquid Fabric Softeners

-- Petroleum-free alternative to plastic dryer steamer balls that are sold in stores
+- A petroleum-free alternative to plastic dryer steamer balls that are sold in stores

 - Saves a ton of money